LaKo: Knowledge-driven Visual Question Answering via Late Knowledge-to-Text Injection: Experiments

 \subsection{Feasibility of Differentiable KG Retriever}

 \cjy{The KG retriever} plays an important role in our framework.
 So, \cjy{is it feasible to train the retriever for better performance?} Following \citep{DBLP:conf/iclr/IzacardG21}, we leverage the cross attention between the token of the prediction output and input $S_{fact}$ for retriever training, as shown in Figure \ref{fig:retriever}.
-In particular, the minimum unit of attention score here is $s_f$ rather than a whole passage.
-Therefore, no more than $K$ (i.e., 10 in our work) scores are generated for each ($v,q$) pair, which are then utilized to training the retriever as the weak signal of corresponding $s_f$.
+In particular, the minimum unit of attention score here is $s_f$.
+Therefore, no more than $K$ (i.e., 10 in our work) scores are generated for each ($v,q$) pair, which are then utilized to training the retriever as the weak-supervised signals of corresponding $s_f$.
 We claim the retriever as a pseudo-siamese network \cite{DBLP:conf/cvpr/ChenH21} with $E_{\gamma}$ for encoding $s_f$ and $E_{\psi}$ for encoding $S_{query}$, which only share the model architecture (BERT-base) rather than sharing parameters.
 It is optimized through minimizing the $KL$-divergence:

 where $\mathcal{K}_{kg}$ denotes the collection of those (top-k) retrieved textual triples via Knowledge-to-text transformation and

 For the aggregation of $Atten_{q, f}$, we apply several strategies:

 \begin{enumerate}